5 minute read

 After taking my first surf lesson, I was hooked.
 There’s nothing quite like experiencing the ocean in such an intimate, enjoyable, and rewarding way as surfing.
 I left my first lesson eager to come back for more.
 Yet, there was one worry in the back of my mind.
-How do I know the conditions are safe for a beginner like myself?
-The ocean can be so unpredictable and scary.
-I wouldn’t want to make the drive from the city to the coast and not be able to surf anything, or worse, get myself in an unsafe situation.

-- What is surf forecasting?
+- What is Surf Forecasting?

-- Keep it simple
+- Keep it Simple

 - Wave Height

 - Wave Period